 The rollout and requirements

 According to Apple’s official support documentation, Apple Intelligence has specific requirements for iPhone users.
 It’s compatible with iPhone 16 series and iPhone 15 Pro models running iOS 18.1.
 Users need to set their device and Siri language to a supported language and have at least 4 GB of available iPhone storage.
-Initially, Apple Intelligence will only support US English, with plans to expand to other English variants, including the UK, in December and additional languages like Chinese, French, Japanese, and Spanish next year.
+Initially, Apple Intelligence will only support US English, with plans to expand to other English variants, including the UK, in December.
+Other languages like German, Italian, Portuguese, Chinese, French, Japanese, and Spanish are expected to be added next year.
+However, due to DMA restrictions, this expansion won’t affect EU iPhone users for now.

 Crucially, the documentation states that “Apple Intelligence will not currently work if you are in the EU and if your Apple ID Country/Region is also in the EU.”
 This restriction applies even if users have a compatible device and language settings.
 Interestingly, EU residents traveling outside the EU can use Apple Intelligence if their device and Siri language are set to a supported language.